gallaugher/make-it-talk/README.md

 # make-it-talk
+Make any object "Talk" when touched.
+Uses CircuitPython and the components below:

 Be sure to add mount_sd.py to the "lib" folder on your CIRCUITPY volume.
 Parts I've Used (feel free to modify them):
 Raspberry Pi Pico w/soldered headers (newer boards like Pico 2 or WiFi Pico W work fine): https://www.adafruit.com/product/5525